Multi-Head RAG: Solving Multi-Aspect Problems with LLMs: Abstract

 \section{Abstract}

-Retrieval Augmented Generation (RAG) enhances the abilities of Large Language Models (LLMs) by enabling the retrieval of documents into the LLM context to provide more accurate and relevant responses.
-Existing RAG solutions do not focus on queries that may require fetching multiple documents with substantially different contents.
-Such queries occur frequently, but are challenging because the embeddings of these documents may be distant in the embedding space, making it hard to retrieve them all.
-This paper introduces \nameS (\nameA), a novel scheme designed to address this gap with a simple yet powerful idea: leveraging activations of Transformer's multi-head attention layer, instead of the decoder layer, as keys for fetching multi-aspect documents.
-The driving motivation is that different attention heads can learn to capture different data aspects.
-Harnessing the corresponding activations results in embeddings that represent various facets of data items and queries, improving the retrieval accuracy for complex queries.
-We provide an evaluation methodology and metrics, synthetic datasets, and real-world use cases to demonstrate \nameA's effectiveness, showing improvements of up to 20\% in relevance over standard RAG baselines. \nameAS can be seamlessly integrated with existing RAG frameworks and benchmarking tools like RAGAS as well as different classes of data stores.
+Retrieval-Augmented Generation (RAG) improves Large Language Models (LLMs) by retrieving supporting documents into the prompt, but existing methods do not explicitly target queries that require fetching multiple documents with \textit{substantially} different content.
+Such \textit{multi-aspect} queries are challenging because relevant documents can be far apart in embedding space, making joint retrieval difficult.
+We introduce \nameS\ (\nameA), which addresses this gap with a simple yet powerful idea: using Transformer multi-head attention activations rather than the standard decoder-layer embedding, as retrieval keys.
+It leverages the observation that different heads capture different semantic aspects.
+This yields multi-aspect embeddings for both documents and queries, improving retrieval accuracy on complex queries.
+We show \nameA's design advantages over 18 RAG baselines, up to 20\% higher retrieval success ratios for real-world use cases, and improved downstream LLM generation. \nameAS integrates seamlessly with existing RAG frameworks and benchmarks.